-Beyond the great sweep of North American history, there is something distinctly ‘here’ about here.
-Eastport never succumbed to a need to be something it wasn’t, but it had the foresight and good fortune to reach for a balance between being a factory town and a centre of culture and refinement.
-And at the centre of this was its scale – where the individual could find their place but wouldn’t lose themselves as they could in a larger, faceless center.
-I am reminded of the great artist Alex Colville’s thoughts, that being outside the bookends of attention is not only liberating, it can be the best spot to find genuine advancement.
+Situated beyond the great sweep of recent North American history, there is something distinctly ‘here’ about here.
+Eastport never succumbed to the need to be something it wasn’t.
+Instead, its people had the foresight and good fortune to reach for a balance between factory town and center of culture; some might say between refinement and mobility.
+At the heart of this balance was its scale – in Eastport, individuals could find their place but wouldn’t lose themselves as they might in a larger, hectic center.
+I am reminded of the great artist Alex Colville’s observation that a small town outside the bookends of attention is only not liberating, but can be the best spot to find genuine advancement.
 At the height of his creative output, Colville deemed that ‘universality comes from the particular… and by immersing oneself in the particular, it is possible to be universal.’

-In a place as special as Eastport, the allure of its history and landscape lie as much with the anomalies and exceptions as it does with convention, and it is that very aspect that makes it so valuable to its present and future.”
+In a place as compelling as Eastport, the allure of its history, landscape and character lies as much with the anomalies and exceptions as it does with convention.
+In recognizing this we nurture a valuable and persuasive means to fuel the region’s future.”